-Rockby Electronics in Clayton, Melbourne is a clearing house of electrical and electronic parts and components, usually at great prices.
+Rockby Electronics in Clayton, Melbourne is a clearing house of electronic parts and components, usually at great prices.
 Impossible to visit and not find a bargain.
-The clearing stock area (only open on Saturday mornings) is a treasure trove of old stock from the electronics industry, it takes me back to the electronics clearance houses of my childhood.
+The clearing stock area (only open on Saturday mornings) is a treasure trove of old stock from the electronics industry, it takes me back to the electronics radio stores of my childhood.

-Altronics, general electronics supplies, well-stocked stores, firmly catering to small scale electronice businesses and hobbyists.
+Altronics, general electronics supplies, well-stocked stores, firmly catering to electronics businesses and hobbyists.

 Kits and Parts — A site that fully documents its kits for every imaginable homebrew radio module from balanced modulators to bandpass filters.
-I have scratch-built several BPFs from the information on this site (notably for kits which are now no longer offered).
+I have scratch-built a number of BPFs from the information on this site (notably for kits which are now no longer offered).